 Foie gras entier is a French delicacy that does not come cheap.
 It consists of either goose or duck liver that has been lightly cooked.
 As time goes by it only becomes richer in flavour.

 When it comes to popular deli meats we can’t forget liverwurst.
 Liverwurst is extremely popular as a spread because of its creamy texture.
 It is made of pork liver sausages and it can be smoked.
 Pastrami is a deli meat that is essentially beef brisket that has been seasoned and dry cured.
 Similar to corned beef, it is by tradition served hot on rye bread.

 A popular yet controversial deli meat is pate.
 While duck pate is spared from the controversy, the same cannot be said about goose pate as many people refuse to eat it due to the fact that geese are force fed in order to achieve the fattiness and juiciness of their livers.
 Nonetheless, pate remains a favourite among many deli meat lovers because of its unparalleled consistency, texture and taste.

 One would be hard-pressed not to have heard of or taste salami at some point in their lives.
-It is a very popular food at Saint Louis delis located in the Hill neighborhood.
+It is a very popular St Louis food served at delis located the Hill neighborhood.
 Salami comes from a family of ready to eat sausages.
 It can be made of either beef or pork and is generously seasoned with garlic and spices.
 Salamis can be placed in sandwiches or on a tray to be served as an appetizer.